Kellenkjames/RB109/object_passing/example_10.md

   str.capitalize!
 end

-# does this affect the object outside the method?

 name = "jim"
 cap(name)
 puts name

+# does this affect the object outside the method?
 ```

+# Written Response:

 The local variable `name` is initialized and assigned to the variable `"jim"`.
 The `cap` method is called on line 11 and the variable `name` is passed to it as an argument.
 Within the method definition, the `capitalize!` method is called on `str`; which is bound to the String `"jim"`.
 Since this is the only expression in the method; the method returns `"Jim"`.